code-gorilla-au/starter-react-serverless/.junie/guidelines.md

 - Avoid useless comments that state the obvious.
 - Use Vitest for tests
-- avoid mocking unless absolutely necessary, and prefer to mock the smallest possible unit of code.
+- avoid mocking unless absolutely necessary and prefer to mock the smallest possible unit of code.
 - Unit Tests should be co-located to file they are testing.
 - end to end tests should be in the `__E2E__`
 - Write concise, technical TypeScript code with accurate examples.